-Attending Oregon Star Party is the perfect opportunity to observe the night sky!
-In order to encourage observing at the Oregon Star Party, we develop three different observing programs each year, each with its award certificate and pin.
+Attending the Oregon Star Party is the perfect opportunity to observe the night sky!
+In order to encourage observing at the Oregon Star Party, we develop five different observing programs each year, each with its award certificate and pin.
 Anyone registered for the star party is eligible to participate.

 Please note, if you were working a list from last year (or prior) and didn’t finish – it’s okay to finish it up (or even start it if it looks like fun) this year and get your pin.
 We have plenty of pins from recent prior years, and will do our best to locate ones from years back if we can.
 Each list (except typically beginner) tends to vary significantly from year to year – and each has an interesting set of objects to observe.
 Feel free to try whatever looks most interesting to you.

 All observations must be made at Indian Trail Spring during the week of Oregon Star Party.
 This year, we encourage everyone to describe and sketch each of the objects into the Observer Log Sheet.
 A blank log sheet is available below to download and print: Download Observing Log Sheet It will also be included in the OSP Observer Guide.
 A limited quantity will also be in the Information Tent.
 If you prefer, you may instead use your own log book.
 Observations may be carried over to the next year if you did not complete them in one year, but they must be made at Indian Trail Spring during OSP.

 An observation record must include:

 - Your Name

 - Sky condition (Seeing)

 - For intermediate and advanced lists, a sketch with more detailed description is preferred

 - Proof of OSP registration